Reforming our sector for the benefit of all

 - Sustaining the infrastructure industry

-- Australian Constructors Association response to Infrastructure NSW scorecard
+- Australian Constructors Association response to Infrastructure NSW scorecard.

-ACA hopes that we are about to see the construction sector in Australia take its first serious steps towards becoming a vibrant and sustainable industry, where high value social and economic project outcomes are delivered consistently in a collaborative and inclusive environment that is seen as a role model for other industries.
+We hope to see the construction sector in Australia take its first serious steps towards becoming a vibrant and sustainable industry, where high value social and economic project outcomes are delivered consistently in a collaborative and inclusive environment that is seen as a role model for other industries.

-identified three pillars that are essential to support a sustainable
+Our thought leadership outlines three pillars that are essential to support a sustainable

 - Positive Industry Culture (less conflict driven industry will drive